ubilabs/geolocation-deviceorientation-demo/README.md

 ## Contributing

 This repository is public for demonstration purposes.
 It is not actively developed or maintained.
-It is therefore closed for controbutions.
+It is therefore closed for contributions.

 ## License